-Pediatric pulmonologists at Lehigh Valley Reilly Children’s Hospital have three years of specialty training in pediatrics as well as three or more additional years of pulmonology training.
+Pediatric pulmonologists with Lehigh Valley Reilly Children’s Hospital have three years of specialty training in pediatrics as well as three or more additional years of pulmonology training.
 Board-certified pediatric pulmonologists have demonstrated their expertise by passing an exam that tests their knowledge of the field.

 Your child will receive age-appropriate care delivered by a team of specialists including a certified registered nurse practitioner, registered nurses, respiratory therapists, social workers and registered dietitians.
 We deliver pulmonary care in both inpatient and outpatient settings.